HeavyMedl/lists/README.md

 ------
 **Description**: Builds an Array containing replications of flattened [x]|String until the stop (num) reaches 0.

-**Signature Definition**: Give arg 1 an Array of variables; Give arg 2 a number; Get an Array of variables.
+**Signature Definition**: Give arg 1 an Array of Variables; Give arg 2 a Number; Get an Array of Variables.

 **Example Usage**: